-The Journal of Geoeconomics serves as a premier platform for rigourous academic research and scholarly inquiry, informed policy analysis, insightful commentary and practical engagement on the multifaceted dynamics of geoeconomic competition and cooperation in the contemporary world.
+The Journal of Geoeconomics serves as the only dedicated periodical for rigorous academic research and scholarly inquiry, informed policy analysis, insightful commentary and practical engagement on the multifaceted dynamics of geoeconomic competition and cooperation in the contemporary world.
 By embracing interdisciplinary and transdisciplinary perspectives, the journal aims to advance knowledge, foster dialogue, and inform decision-making on critical issues at the nexus of economics, geopolitics, international affairs, statecraft and trade.
 The journal embraces both quantitative and qualitative research methods, and multiple levels of analyses at the macro, industry, firm or individual/group level.

 Editorial Board Members